ranfysvalle02/shapeclassifer-cnn/README.md

-# shapeclassifer-cnn

-# Understanding Convolutional Neural Networks through a Simple Shape Classification Task
+# shapeclassifer-cnn: Learning Shape Classification from Scratch using a Convolutional Neural Network

 ## What is a Convolutional Neural Network (CNN)?